eea/bdr-registry/README.rst

 BDR Company Registry
 ====================

 A registry of company contacts for BDR_ environment reporting.
+Reporters from companies can self-register and then manage a list of contacts for their company.
+Site administrators can generate passwords (one LDAP account per company) and update the LDAP database with those accounts and passwords.
+Administrators can also download CSV reports of companies from the database.

 .. _BDR: https://bdr.eionet.europa.eu/